-The cost of taking online classes is the same rate as for the traditional classroom.
+The cost of taking online classes is the same rate as the traditional classroom but with added technology fees.
+The technology fee is $15 per credit hr, and $45 per class.
 Financial Aid is available for online courses.

 Can anyone enroll for online classes?

-Students who are current or former Northwest students can enroll in an online course after consulting with their adviser.
+Students who are current or former Northwest students can enroll in an online course after consulting with their advisor.
+If you are unsure of who your advisor is, you can find their name when you log into myNWCC.
 Students new to Northwest must first apply for admission to the college.
 Registration for online courses is conducted at the same time as campus-based courses.

 How are online classes conducted?